Prag8855/aab/content/guides/residence-permit.md

     You can already live, work, study or start a business in Germany.
 - **Visitors**
     If you visit Germany (and other [Schengen countries](/glossary/Schengen%20area)) for less than 90 days in a 180 day period, you don't need a residence permit.[^13] You might still need a [[Schengen visa]]. - [Who needs a Schengen visa?](https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148)
+- Diplomats, employees of international organisations, and NATO military members[^58]

 **[Do I need a residence permit? ➞](https://digital.diplo.de/navigator/en/visa)**